 10. On the displayed interface, from the available list of files in use, click to select the one that you want to unlock.

 11. From the bottom of the interface, click Unlock to unlock the file while leaving the corresponding application open.
 Alternatively, you can also click the Kill Process button to force terminate the running process that is responsible for engaging the file.

 12. Once the file is unlocked, you can right-click the file and click Delete from the context menu.

 13. Click Yes on the Delete File confirmation box when/if displayed.

 Even if the file has been forcefully unlocked using any of the methods, it is moved to the Recycle Bin when deleted (except for when deleted using the command line).
 That being said, restoring the file from the Recycle Bin is simple.
 This is what you need to do.

 1. On your Windows desktop screen, double-click the Recycle Bin’s icon.

 2. Once inside the Recycle Bin, right-click the file that you want to restore.

 Note: If a file has been deleted permanently (e.g. when removed with the DEL command), you need an efficient file recovery software such as Recoverit Data Recovery to recover the file back.

-Although the above mentioned tricks work almost every time, you must take utmost care while deleting any file that is in use.
+Although the above-mentioned tricks work almost every time, you must take the utmost care while deleting any file that is in use.
 Deleting a wrong file may cause consequences like permanent or temporary system failure or data loss.
 To avoid this, before force deleting your files, make sure you have thoroughly verified the following: